 Now involve money.
 What happens when companies are able to pay to control the flow of information?
 When one drink giant pays to limit access to accurate information about their competitors while spreading inaccurate information?
 Or when tobacco companies can interfere with the ability of people to discover the actual risks of their products?

 Free and open access to information is absolutely critical to our freedom as a people.
 Taking away people’s ability to make their own decisions, whether by force or by limiting access to information, is wrong.

 Many people easily identify the risks in the loss of net neutrality, but most miss the threat posed by closed systems.
 A system that you use, feed data into, and rely on that is closed source and owned by a company, is a danger.
 Whether it’s Facebook, Twitter, or Instagram for your personal data or Shopify, Wix, or Salesforce for your business.

 It’s not that these systems are bad, but they are certainly dangerous.
 When another company owns the platform you rely on, what happens when your goals or needs diverge from theirs?
 Companies controlling the dissemination of information is dangerous.Companies controlling the dissemination of information is dangerous. #OpenWeb Click To Tweet

 What Can You Do?

-Support net neutrality legislation.
-I cannot stress how important this is.
+When net neutrality legislation is on the table, take action!
+Inform yourself though, not all legislation is good.
 Spread the word about the dangers of a closed web.
 Vote with your dollars and your support.
 Use open platforms like WordPress and encourage others to do the same.
 Above all else be aware of the danger and watch for it.